USAID-OHA-SI/Wavelength/README.md

     ims <- read_csv(file = "file_mechanisms")
 ```

-Validate and report errors for HFR filenames: this will list out all errers related to ISO3 codes and Mechanism Code
+Validate and report errors for HFR forenames: this will list out all errors related to ISO3 codes and Mechanism Code

 ```{r}
   # Validate processed files